AdobeDocs/experience-platform.en/help/server-to-server-api/authentication.md

 To configure dataset write permissions, go to the [Admin Console](https://adminconsole.adobe.com), locate the product profile attached to your API key, and set the following permissions:

-* In the [!UICONTROL Sandboxes] section, select the datastream sandbox
+* In the [!UICONTROL Sandboxes] section, select the datastream sandbox.
 * In the [!UICONTROL Data Management] section, select the **[!UICONTROL Manage Datasets]** permission.